 The convent was formally opened on the 4th February 1870 by the Bishops of Bathurst and Maitland and the Freemans Journal of 19th February published very a detailed account of the proceedings.

 In December 2013 Fr.
 Joel Wallace sent me some photos of the entrance windows and the stained glass above the doorway appears to be the most intact.
 The St Bridget window in the right door panel looks to have had multiple fractures over the last 144 years and there is evidence of many additional lead lines introduced to arrest the past damage.
-The St Bernard window in the left doorway unfortunately no longer exists.
+The St Patrick window in the left doorway unfortunately no longer exists.

 Photos were kindly supplied by Fr.
 Joel Wallace, 13th December 2013.

 “On Friday, the 4th February, their Lordships the Bishops of Bathurst and Maitland arrived in Albury to formally open and bless the Convent of Mercy…”